launchscout/codebeam_2025/assets/slides.md

 ---

-# Useful things to know
+# Non-LV options
-- LV often replaces elements when it renders
+- LiveState
-  - if your element has internal state this gets tricky
+  - Uses Phoenix channel to managed app state
-  - `phx-update="ignore" can help
+  - Bring your own rendering
-  - but watch out for slots!
+  - It's possible to use with LV by establishing a "sync" channel
-- LV can't reach into the Shadow DOM
+- LiveView Native is also exploring this idea

 ---